MARTIMM/raku-mongodb-driver/README.md

 * MoarVM version ```2015.07-108-g7e9f29e```
 * MongoDB version ```3.0.5```

-Maybe we also need to test other version of Mongo such as 2.6.* but will make it a bit slower caused by tests.
+Maybe we also need to test other versions of mongodb such as 2.6.* and provide functionality for it.
+This will make it a bit slower caused by tests on version and act on it but it is not on all methods nessesary.

 ## FEATURE CHECKLIST FOR MONGODB DRIVERS